 Borough Gardens, Dorchester, a Walter MacFarlane in this delightful Dorset park, with concerts regularly put on by the Borough Council.

-Hexham Parks, Hexham, Northumberland, a Walter MacFarlane 249, in the shadow of the nearby Hexham Abbey.
+Hexham Parks, Hexham, Northumberland, a Walter MacFarlane 249, in the shadow of the nearby Hexham Abbey, restored by Lost Art.

 Spa Gardens, Ripon, a floral Walter MacFarlane 279 model in this North Yorkshire park, one of my favourite.